clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Check whether or not your add-on requires special flags when you initialize the master control plane.
-For example, if you choose the `flannel` add-on, then you must add :command:`--pod-network-cidr 10.244.0.0/16` to the `kubeadm init` command.
+For example, if you choose the `flannel` add-on, then you must add the following to the `kubeadm init` command:

+..  code-block:: bash

+    --pod-network-cidr 10.244.0.0/16

-Similarly, if you choose the `weave` add-on, then you must change the CNI add-on directory parameter because the weave plugin installs itself in the :file:`/opt/cni/bin` directory.
+Similarly, if you choose the `weave` add-on, then you must make the following changes because the weave plugin installs itself in the :file:`/opt/cni/bin` directory.

+If you are using Docker and `weave`, edit the :file:`kubeadm.conf` file to
+add:

+..  code-block:: bash

+    Environment="KUBELET_NETWORK_ARGS=--network-plugin=cni --cni-conf-dir=/etc/cni/net.d --cni-bin-dir=/opt/cni/bin"

+If you are using CRI-O and `weave`, edit the :file:`etc/crio/crio.conf` file to change `plugin_dir` from:

+..  code-block:: bash

+    plugin_dir = "/usr/libexec/cni/"

+to:

+..  code-block:: bash

+    plugin_dir = "/opt/cni/bin"

 Use your cluster